Navigating the Online Update website

 Why does it say “School Not Accredited” on our “a-g” course list?
 Our school just received an extension from our accrediting organization.

 Only accredited schools, or schools that are candidates for accreditation, are eligible to establish and maintain an “a-g” course list.
 Any school that loses their accreditation will also lose their course list.
 Failure to update your school’s accreditation information promptly may result in your course list temporarily disappearing from the "a-g" Course List website and replaced with the message “School Not Accredited.”
 If you are receiving this message, please submit an updated school information submission using the “School Information” link on the Online Update website and your course list will re-appear on the "a-g" Course List website.
-If it is past the course list update cycle deadline in September please contact us immediately regarding your accreditation status.
+If it is past the course list update cycle deadline of September 15, please contact us immediately regarding your accreditation status.

 Can a single course have more than one associated transcript abbreviation and/or course code?